 3. VIP lounge at T4 Arrivals Hall

 You can also use the VIP lounge in the Arrivals Hall of T4 where you have all that you need to rest after a long flight.
-Take a breather and start your day energised after a long trip.
+Take a breather and start your day energized after a long trip.

 If your final destination is Madrid and you are in Business Class on a flight of more than four-hours operated by Iberia Group you will get access to this lounge.
-Iberia Plus Platinum customers (on flights operated and/or marketed by Iberia Group, Vueling and oneworld flights), Iberia Plus Gold and Iberia Singular customers (on flights operated and/or marketed by Iberia Group) will also have access when travelling with final destination Madrid on flights of more than 4 hours, regardless of the class they fly in.
+Iberia Plus Platinum customers (on flights operated and/or marketed by Iberia Group, Vueling and oneworld flights), Iberia Plus Gold and Iberia Singular customers (on flights operated and/or marketed by Iberia Group) will also have access when traveling with final destination Madrid on flights of more than 4 hours, regardless of the class they fly in.

 To access the lounge, go to Level -1 at the Arrivals Hall.
 This lounge is open 24 hours a day, 365 days a year.
 Note: None of these benefits applies to flights operated by Iberia for LEVEL IB26XX.

-Photo Courtesy of The Luxury Travel Expert
+Photo Courtesy of The Luxury Travel Expert.